 Deacon Langdon can be reached at email@example.com

-Audrey serves as an Office Assistant and Social Media Coordinator.
+Audrey serves as an Office Assistant and Web Content Manager.
 She joined the parish staff in early 2015 and assists with administrative duties including parishioner registration, as well as managing the parish website, Flocknote account, and Facebook page.
 Her favorite part of her job is helping people encounter God through great resources and content on the Parish website.

 Audrey can be reached at firstname.lastname@example.org